dweindl/intellij-antimony/README.md

 * (very basic) code completion
 * (very basic) structure view
 <!-- Plugin description end -->

+*Development is in a very early stage, so expect bugs and missing features.
+Code quality is also not great yet.
+This is my first IntelliJ plugin, so I'm still learning.
+Grammar is still incomplete, so some Antimony files may not be parsed correctly.
+Everything is subject to change.
+Contributions are welcome.*

 <!--
 ## Template ToDo list